Banana Pi resources

 - Open Etcher, select the .img file, choose your microSD device, and click Flash.

-- Etcher automatically verifies the write; wait for it to finish.
+- Etcher verifies the write automatically.
+Let it finish.

 sudo dd if=BananaPi_Armbian_23.02.1.img of=/dev/sdb bs=4M status=progress conv=fsync